SolutionGuidance/psm/INSTALL.md

 application server Apache JBoss (now called WildFly).
 Somewhat late in the PSM's development, it was retargeted to the IBM WebSphere Application Server (WAS) 8.5, in order to better support a particular state's MMIS environment.
-Our plan is to retarget the PSM to WildFly (formerly JBoss), though still keeping all of the functionality additions made while the PSM was in its WebSphere interregnum.
+We have retargeted the PSM to WildFly (formerly JBoss), though still keeping all of the functionality additions made while the PSM was in its WebSphere interregnum.